plone/volto/docs/source/configuration/slots.md

   - SlotComponent (eg. `contents`)
   - SlotComponent (eg. `more`)

-The order in which the components should render is governed by the order that they were registered.
+The order in which the components render is governed by the order in which they were registered.
 You can change the order of the defined slot components for a different slot using the API. (pending) You can even delete the rendering of a registered slot component using the API (pending)